cfluke/allskyVR/README.md

 The format file sets the colours that will be assigned to the different category index values.
 The text file format, one item per line, is:

-    <tt>CAT=R,G,B,Label</tt>
+    CAT=R,G,B,Label

- Where R,G,B are integer red, green, and blue colour index values in the range [0...255], and <tt>Label</tt> is a short text-only label to appear in the A-Frame menu item.
+R,G,B are integer red, green, and blue colour index values in the range [0...255], and <tt>Label</tt> is a short text-only label to appear in the A-Frame menu item.
 It is necessary to avoid spaces and some symbols that have special meanings in LaTeX (e.g. $ and _ ).
 The Label is ignored in Quickstart mode - customisation can be performed by creating relevant textures in appropriate graphics package.

 For best visual quality, we recommended the use of colour choosing resources such as the <a href="http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">ColorBrewer 2.0</a>.

 # Troubleshooting